basilesportif/gall-guide/lifecycle.md

 This allows Gall to move the data from a working prior version to our new version.

+We also change our `on-init`, so that users installing the app from scratch end up in a consistent state with those who upgrade via `on-load`.

 ### Adding an Action after `on-init` Has Already Run
 Let's say we want to undo the Eyre binding that we did in `on-init`.
 How is that possible, given that `on-init` only runs once?